rthaut/YouTubePopoutPlayer/README.md

 > The popout player will be sized to match the original YouTube video player. **This is the default setting.**

+When you select this setting, the Popout Player will match the size of the current video automatically when it is opened.

 #### Set Custom Dimensions

 > Use this setting to specify dimensions (either in pixels or percentages) for the popout player.